wordswords/dpc-resume/CV.md

 Cypress.io, Postman, Newman and Node.js to implement test automation and software development DevOps, with an objective of allowing the team to deliver faster and more accurately.
 I developed an extensive testing strategy for the entire organisation.

-Myself
-: *Career Break + Setting up Side-Line Business*
-___March 2021 -> July 2021___
-* Following experiencing COVID-19, after 16 years in the software industry, I gave myself a career break.
-During this time I set up two small businesses: [DavidCraddockTutor.com](https://DavidCraddockTutor.com) - Tutoring for students of Computing and Software
-Engineering.
-1-2-1 remote tuition over Skype/Zoom or equivalent.
-[DavidCraddockAudio.com](https://DavidCraddockAudio.com) - This is an umbrella for paid music industry commitments, which I have been doing for over 10 years.
-Currently, I am making money DJing every week on Twitch.tv, after having built up my stream extensively.
-I also undertook several DJ sets for charity.
-My 8 hour marathon DJ Charity stream for my birthday in May 2021 raised over 230 pounds for charity.
-I also worked on [my VIM9 heavily customised development environment](https://github.com/wordswords/dotfiles), which I am keen to use in all future work.

 Carbon Co-Op
 : *Contract Software Engineer*